abhip-10/sec-financial-qa/README.md

 - `FIREWORKS_API_KEY`: Your Fireworks AI API key for LLM inference
 - `SEC_USER_AGENT`: Your name and email for SEC API compliance

-## Contributing

-This project was developed for a financial research challenge.
-Feel free to extend and improve the system.

 ## License